Skip to content

 Configure Elasticsearch Cloud

 As an alternative to using your own cluster, you can use Elasticsearch Cloud, a commercial SaaS solution.
-With Elasticsearch Cloud you do not have to build or manage your own Elasticsearch cluster.
+With Elasticsearch Cloud you don't have to build or manage your own Elasticsearch cluster.
 Also, you do all the configuration and administration in a graphical user interface.

 To connect to a cloud solution with Ibexa DXP, you must set the elastic_cloud_id parameter by providing an alphanumerical ID string that you get from the cloud's user interface, for example: